-!
-Always wear rubber gloves to protect your hands, and if you are using a cleaning product ensure you read the instructions fully before use.
+Always wear rubber gloves to protect your hands when you are cleaning a dishwasher, and if you are using a cleaning product ensure you read the instructions fully before use.

 1. How to clean a dishwasher with vinegar

-To begin make sure your dishwasher is empty.
+To begin cleaning your dishwasher make sure it is empty.
 Place 250ml of white vinegar in a dishwasher-safe container on the top rack.
 If it doesn’t fit pour the solution into the bottom of the dishwasher.
 Set temperature to the highest heat level and run for a full cycle.
 The vinegar mixed with hot water will disinfect everything and wash away any grease and grime and remove musty odours.

 2. How to clean with a commercial cleaning product

 If you don’t want to clean using vinegar you can also buy a cleaning product, something like Dr Beckmann Service It Deep Clean.
 Make sure you read the instructions in full before use and wear rubber gloves.
 Simply follow the instructions on the packet and pour all the powder directly into the bottom of the empty dishwasher and run cycle as normal.